The Bakkafrost Group delivered a total operating EBIT of DKK 70.5 million in Q3

 production to smolt, farming, VAP and sales.
 The Group has production of

-fishmeal, fish oil and salmon feed in Fuglafjørður (Faroe Islands).
-The Group
+fishmeal, fish oil and salmon feed in the Faroe Islands and primary and

-processing (VAP) in Glyvrar (Faroe Islands).
-The Group operates sea farming in
+secondary processing in the Faroe Islands and Scotland.
+The Group operates sea

-administration offices in Grimsby (UK), Edinburgh (Scotland) and in New Jersey
+sales and administration offices in Grimsby (UK), Edinburgh (Scotland) and in

 NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION, IN WHOLE OR IN PART, DIRECTLY OR

 INDIRECTLY, IN AUSTRALIA, CANADA, JAPAN OR THE UNITED STATES.